 It’s quick and easy to use, and it’s dry to the touch – a non-greasy formula.
 Once it has been applied correctly (using the supplied microfiber applicator), it won’t sling off and it won’t cause any mess to the surrounding paintwork – always a bonus in my opinion.
 While the Car Guys make a thing of ‘longevity’ the reality is that the results last for about a week under normal conditions, which to be fair to the CGs, is about the same for any other products.

-The USA made formula offers a great level of protection, and helps to prevent signs of aging and fading, it also repels dirt, dust and grime, which of course helps to give the impression of a cleaner, slicker tire for longer.
-Just the same as the Car Guys, TriNova say that it outlasts any other product on the market, and my answer would also be the same – expect maybe a week or so under normal conditions, although the fact that it helps to keep the tire clean can make a small difference.
+The USA made formula offers a great level of protection and helps to prevent signs of aging and fading, it also repels dirt, dust, and grime, which of course helps to give the impression of a cleaner, slicker tire for longer.
+Just the same as the Car Guys, TriNova say that it outlasts any other product on the market, and my answer would also be the same – except maybe a week or so under normal conditions, although the fact that it helps to keep the tire clean can make a small difference.

-TriNova have a reputation for offering great products, that the trade also love, so you know you’re buying a quality tire shine spray, my only question would be is do you get 2.5x the benefit of the Meguiar’s shine?
+TriNova has a reputation for offering great products, that the trade also loves, so you know you’re buying a quality tire shine spray, my only question would be is do you get 2.5x the benefit of the Meguiar’s shine?

 It leaves a lasting glossy shine, and again you can customize the level of shine (to a degree) with how it’s applied; the regular shine is achieved through application and waiting twenty minutes (at least) for it to dry and cure, but you can apply a second coat after ten minutes to increase the shine, or if you want more of a silk look, wiping the tire immediately after application.